katherinebui/phase-0-tracks/web_dev/request_cycle/web_servers.md

   - Vulnerability to software, it can harm your system because allowing access fully
   - Don't really need it to use
   - Applications don't need admin access to run

+RELEASE 2: THE DOM TREE
+DOM - document object model
+converting elements to objects
+- receieves HTML from server
+- starts at the top and starts converting
+- nodes: attributes
+- pathway from one element to another
+- each node is now complicated object
+- Parent/Child/Ancestor
+  - parent/child
+  - sibling - any set of elements inside parent element
+- Ancestor: linkage of parents
+- Descendant: top down
+- can use CSS
+- or use .js to maniuplate the DOM